eficode-academy/rf-katas/exercises/02-robot-syntax.md

 (before calling `New Page`) with a specific argument defining this: `headless=${FALSE}`.
 The context is still created with default arguments, and at this point there's no need to adjust those.

-*Pro tip:* as everything else, arguments can be specified by leaving at least 2 (preferably 4) spaces between the keyword and them.
+*Pro-tip:* as everything else, arguments can be specified by leaving at least 2 (preferably 4) spaces between the keyword and them.

 Running the tests headful is not necessary for the final test, but it makes debugging a lot easier